 - Provided by human user?

 - Stored somewhere in file system?

 - Stored on a smart card?

+- Stored in the disk hardware?

 - Stored on another computer?

 - Where and for how long do we store the key?

 What Is the Granularity of Cryptography?

 - An entire file system?

 - Per file?

 - Per block?

 - Consider both in terms of:

 - -How many keys?

 - -When is a crypto operation applied?